LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/XBraid.rst

 user-defined if desired.
 A skeleton of the user's main or calling program for using the ARKBraid interface is given in :numref:`ARKODE.Usage.ARKStep.ARKBraid_Skeleton`.
-Finally, for advanced users that wish to create their own SUNBraidApp implementation using ARKStep, :numref:`ARKODE.Usage.ARKStep.ARKBraid_Utility` describes some helpful functions available to the user.
+Finally, for advanced users that wish to create their own SUNBraidApp implementation using ARKODE, :numref:`ARKODE.Usage.ARKStep.ARKBraid_Utility` describes some helpful functions available to the user.